Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations

-Finally, we compute the inter-valley matrix element $\Delta= \mel{\psi}{H_v}{\psi}$ using $\psi(z) = F_0(z) U_0(z)$.
+Finally, we are in a position to compute the inter-valley matrix element $\Delta= \mel{\psi}{H_v}{\psi}$ using $\psi(z) = F_0(z) U_0(z)$.
 The result contains many terms, but is greatly simplified by ignoring the higher-order $\mathcal{O}[V_0^2]$ terms, terms involving derivatives of $F_0$, and integrals containing highly oscillatory plane waves that average toward zero.
-(Note that terms involving derivatives of the envelope function $F_0$ are insignificant, because the $F_n$ are slowly varying compared to the fast-oscillating $U_0$ terms.)
+[Note that terms involving derivatives of the envelope function $F_0$ are insignificant, because the $F_n$ are slowly varying compared to the fast-oscillating $U_0$ terms.]
 A straightforward calculation then leads to Eq.~(\ref{DeltaMtxElem}) in the main text, and the corresponding valley splitting is given by $E_{\text{VS}} = 2 \left|\Delta\right|$.